 Every year, the flu spreads across college campuses nationwide.
 Close living quarters, shared restrooms, and a lot of social activities make a college student more likely to catch the flu.

 This article will give you information about the flu and college students.
-This is not a substitute for medical advice from your doctor.
+This is not a substitute for medical advice from your health care provider.

 WHAT ARE THE SYMPTOMS OF THE FLU?

-Most people with milder symptoms should feel better within 3 to 4 days and do not need to see a doctor or nurse.
+Most people with milder symptoms should feel better within 3 to 4 days and do not need to see a health care provider.

 Avoid contact with other people and drink plenty of fluids if you are having flu symptoms.